Netflix stock forecast for 2026: the acquisition of Warner Bros. Discovery and its potential impact on price

 • Operating margin: 31.7% (+360 basis points)

 Netflix demonstrated impressive resilience amid economic challenges, including concerns about US trade policy.
 The company reported a 13% year-on-year revenue increase to 10.5 billion USD and a rise in net income to 2.9 billion USD.
-CEO Greg Peters noted that Netflix has historically been a stable company, even during economic downturns, without significant changes in customer behaviour.
+CEO Greg Peters noted that Netflix has historically been a stable company, even during economic downturns, with no significant changes in customer behaviour.

 A notable development was Netflix’s strategic shift towards advertising.
 The ad-supported plan accounted for 55% of new subscriptions in regions where it is available, highlighting the successful development of new revenue streams.
 The company plans to double its advertising revenues in 2025 through its proprietary ad platform.

 For Q2 2025, Netflix projected revenue of 11.04 billion USD, reflecting steady growth driven by increases in both subscriptions and advertising revenue.
-The company maintained its annual revenue forecast within the range of 43.5 to 44.5 billion USD and raised its operating margin target to 29% (up from 28%).
+The company maintained its annual revenue forecast within the 43.5 to 44.5 billion USD range and raised its operating margin target to 29% (up from 28%).
 These projections emphasise Netflix’s confidence in its strategy and its ability to navigate economic challenges.

 In its Q1 2025 earnings commentary, Netflix set an ambitious target to reach a market capitalisation of 1 trillion USD by 2030.
 Ted Sarandos confirmed that this is not an official forecast or financial guidance.
-To achieve this target, Netflix planned to double its 2024 revenue (which amounted to 39 billion USD) by 2030, with a primary focus on expanding its advertising segment.
+To achieve this target, Netflix planned to double its 2024 revenue of 39 billion USD by 2030, with a primary focus on expanding its advertising segment.
 The company expected to generate 9 billion USD from global advertising sales by leveraging the growing popularity of its ad-supported subscription tier.
 Additionally, Netflix invested in its advertising technology platform, launched on 1 April 2025, which is designed to enhance its advertising capabilities and drive further revenue growth.

 Netflix, Inc. Q2 2025 earnings results